 In Zombicide Season 3: Rue Morgue you need to work together to achieve the mission objectives and survive.
 You also need to clean out infested areas, find food and weapons, and rescue survivors.

 The player with the first token takes his turn and activates his survivors one at a time in the order of his choice.
 At the tart, each survivor can perform three actions per turn, though this can change as the game progresses.

 Survivors use their actions to move around the map and perform crucial tasks to accomplish the mission objectives.
 Be aware, some actions make noise: and this attracts zombies!

-Once all the survivors are activated, the player to his left takes a turn, and so on until all players have completed their turns.
+Once all survivors are activated, the player to his left takes a turn, and so on until all players have completed their turns.
 This action ends the Players phase.

 After this, the Zombie phase begins.
 All zombies on the board are activated, and wither attack a survivor next to them, or move towards survivors or noisy zones.
-Some zombies get two actions which allow them to move twice, attack twice, or attack and move.
+Some zombies get two actions that allow them to move twice, attack twice, or attack and move.

 The game is over when all Survivors have been gruesomely killed or won when all the mission objectives have been achieved.

 A simple gameplay style allows players to immerse themselves in the story, which is carried out against a backdrop of detailed miniatures and top quality board and miniatures.